davebulaval/notification/README.md

 # Notif - The notification package for every python project

-Notif is a easy to use package to send notification from a python script.
+Notif is an easy-to-use package to send notification from a python script.

 Use this package to send during, at the end or when failing of a python script a